EyalFingold/TruAPI-tests-lib/README.md

 1. websocket-test-sample - a simple test that allow you to open web socket connection, echo to server 10 times and close the connection, thus creating a transaction

-2. har-tester - a test allowing you to navigate in browser in your site, save the results as HAR file, and use this to replay it with StormRunner load on a larger scale.
-    Currently i am supporting sites which don’t require login (working on adding Basic Authentication and OAUTH capabilities) Currently i am supporting running requests in async way similar to browsers (but imitating this assuming all requests are from same domain, need to support this for more than 1 domain)
+2. har-tester - har-tester test is meant to simulate load on server based on har(HTTP Archive format) files, that can be created using developers tools of commonly used browsers.
+Current implementation take into consideration the following:
+Url; Method; User Agent
+Current implementation simulate several concurrent connections per host, in a similar manner to common browsers.
+Browsers are randomly chosen
+Current implementation support black list - add block hosts to black-list.json